-Course Work Two tracks (thesis and nonthesis) are available to students in this program.

-Required Courses: GCLS 501; 502 or 503; 504; 505; 2 semesters of BCHE 595; BCHE 598.
-Students enrolled in the nonthesis track must also take 3 semesters of BCHE 521 (or equivalent); both GCLS 502 and 503; and are not required to take BCHE 598.

-Electives: Students must take 9 hours of electives in the second semester of the first year choosing from BCHE 513, GCLS 510, GCLS 511, or other 500-level courses.
-All elective courses are subject to the approval of the departmental graduate committee.

-Thesis, Project, or Course-Work-Only Options Thesis or course work only.
-No other options are available

-Thesis: Thesis students must earn at least 12 semester hours in BCHE 598.

-Other Requirements Supervised part-time teaching experiences during one term of each year are regularly assigned to students in the program.
+- Minimum Semester Hours Required 32. - Course Work Two tracks (thesis and nonthesis) are available to students in this program. - Required Courses: GCLS 501; 502 or 503; 504; 505; 2 semesters of BCMG 515; BCMG 598.
+Students enrolled in the nonthesis track must also take 3 semesters of BCMG 503 (or equivalent); both GCLS 502 and 503; and are not required to take BCMG 598. - Electives: Students must take 9 hours of electives in the second semester of the first year choosing from BCMG 513, GCLS 500, GCLS 510, GCLS 511, or other 500-level courses.
+All elective courses are subject to the approval of the departmental graduate committee. - Comprehensive Examination None. - Thesis, Project, or Course-Work-Only Options Thesis or course work only.
+No other options are available - Thesis: Thesis students must earn at least 12 semester hours in BCMG 598. - Other Requirements Supervised part-time teaching experiences during one term of each year are regularly assigned to students in the program.

-Course Work Required Core: All students must take or show proficiency in GCLS 501, 502, 503, 504, and 505; GCLS 506 or BCMG 503; 6 semesters of BCMG 515; BCMG 575; BCMG 595 every semester; BCMG 501.
+- Minimum Semester Hours Required 96 from the baccalaureate. - Course Work Required Core: Of the four core GEMS courses (GCLS 500, 501, 502, and 503), all students must take or show proficiency in GCLS 501, 502, and 503.
+Students must also take or show

-Electives: Two 500-level electives chosen from the following: GCLS 510, GCLS 511, GCLS 515, BCHE/BCMG 513, PHYB 586.

-Preliminary Examination Required.
+- proficiency in GCLS 504 and 505; GCLS 506 or BCMG 503; 6 semesters of BCMG 515; BCMG 575; BCMG 595 every semester; BCMG 501. - Electives: Three 500-level electives chosen from the following: GCLS 500, GCLS 510, GCLS 511, GCLS 515, BCMG 513, PHYB 586.
+Subject to approval by the director of graduate studies, an alternative 500-level course can be used to satisfy one of these electives. - Preliminary Examination Required.
 Students take a preliminary qualifying examination for advancement to PhD candidacy at the end of their second year of study.
-This examination will test a student's ability to design and orally defend a scientific research plan as well as his/her general knowledge of biochemistry and molecular genetics.
+This examination will test a student's ability to design and orally defend a scientific research plan as well as his/her general knowledge of biochemistry and molecular genetics. - Dissertation Required.

-Dissertation Required.
 A defined research experience and completion of an approved thesis is required.
 The thesis will be presented in a public forum and defended in front of a faculty jury.
-The research presented in the thesis is expected to be of publishable quality.

-Other Requirements Supervised part-time teaching experiences during one term of each year are regularly assigned to students in the program.
+The research presented in the thesis is expected to be of publishable quality. - Other Requirements Supervised part-time teaching experiences during one term of each year are regularly assigned to students in the program.
 The department requires every degree candidate to fulfill teaching assignments, regardless of the source of financial support for the student.